bretton/temporary-micropod/postgresql16/README.md

 sysvmsg = new;
 ```

-But this doesn't seem applicable for OCI jails, because `jail.conf` file.
+But this doesn't seem applicable for OCI jails, because no applicable `jail.conf` file.

 Another solution is manually mounting in tmpfs during the podman run step, as covered [here](https://docs.podman.io/en/latest/markdown/podman-run.1.html), but doesn't work either.